-Action Cost Partner Return Action Cost Eco Soc /Env Total Collaborate to realise the potential of the Mogo LALC land to provide a Cultural Hub and associated uses in the centre of Mogo The Mogo LALC has land well-positioned in the village which could provide a cultural centre and multi-use function.
-The LALC land could also accommodate tourism, accommodation and/or housing uses to contribute to the vibrancy and diversity of Mogo. • Mogo LALC State Government Agencies Council \$ \$ \$ ⊙ ⊙ 7 3.2 Expand and deliver the Village green in the centre of Mogo Continue to expand and contribute to the Hub and establishment of a village green which can include a range of community features such as an outdoor classroom, seating and shade structures. grants and maintenance Council LALC (\$) (\$) (\$) (\$) ••• 6 Investigate connections between the Mogo Village, Mogo Wildlife Park, Botanic Gardens and other key destinations Support councils integrated transport strategy by providing accessibility within settlements and connections between towns and villages.
-Explore transport options available to businesses to link Mogo with nearby facilities and destinations. - Developer Contributions Mogo Wildlife Park Tomakin Sports Club Botanic Gardens Business Chamber Council \$ \$ \$ ⊚ ⊙ ♡ 7 Integrate public transport services that connect Mogo to other key destinations Public transport services should be integrated and established into Mogo and align with a Eurobodalla Integrated Transport Strategy as identified in the Local Strategic Planning Statement and the NSW Place and Movement Framework.
-The purpose of public transport services is to foster greater accessibility and connectivity between Mogo and other key destinations within the Shire.
-S Council (S) (S) (S) ⊕ ⊕ ♡ 7 The flood risk management plan for Mogo The flood risk management plan should map flood behaviours during a range of events for the Cabbage Tree Creek catchment.
-It should put forward recommendations to understand flood events and outline potential steps to mitigate flooding in Mogo's existing and future community.
-Grants Council \$ \$ \$ ••• 7
+Action Cost Partner Return Action Cost raitilei Eco Soc /Env Total Collaborate to realise the potential of the Mogo LALC land to provide a Cultural Hub and associated uses in the centre of Mogo The Mogo LALC has land well-positioned in the Village which could provide a cultural centre and multi-use function.
+The LALC land could also accommodate tourism, accommodation and/ or housing uses to contribute to the vibrancy and diversity of Mogo. § § § Funding: - Grant Mogo LALC NSW Government Agencies Council \$ \$ \$ ••• 7 3.2 Expand and deliver the Village green in the centre of Mogo Continue to expand and contribute to the Hub and establishment of a Village green which can include a range of community features such as an outdoor classroom, seating and shade structures. § § § Funding: - Council and grants and maintenance Council LALC \$ \$ \$ ••• 6 Investigate connections between the Mogo Village, Mogo Wildlife Park, Botanic Gardens and other key destinations Support Council's integrated transport strategy by providing accessibility within settlements and connections between towns and villages.
+Explore transport options available to businesses to link Mogo with nearby facilities and destinations. \$ \$ \$ Funding: - Grant - Developer Contributions Mogo Wildlife Park Tomakin Sports Club Botanic Gardens Business Chamber Council \$ \$ \$ ⊙ ⊙ ♡ 7 Integrate public transport services that connect Mogo to other key destinations Public transport services should be integrated and established into Mogo and align with a Eurobodalla Integrated Transport Strategy as identified in the Local Strategic Planning Statement and the NSW Place and Movement Framework.
+The purpose of public transport services is to foster greater accessibility and connectivity between Mogo and other key destinations within the Shire. § § § Funding: - Developer Contributions Council (\$) (\$) (\$) ⊚ ⊙ ♡ 7 The flood risk management plan should map flood behaviours during a range of events for the Cabbage Tree Creek catchment.
+It should put forward recommendations to understand flood events and outline potential steps to mitigate flooding in Mogo's existing and future community. \$ \$ \$ Funding: - Grants Council \$ \$ \$ ••• 7